flatironinstitute/sciware/12_Functions/main.md

 - Intro: what is a function?
 (Alex)
 - Designing good functions (Bob)
-- Hands-on exercise : extracting a function (Alex)
+- Packaging a Jabberwocky (Alex)
-- Case studies (Joakim)
+- Group exercises!
-- Discussion
+- Case studies and discussion (Joakim)